BingKui/javascript-zh/README.md

 <a name="variables--linebreak"></a>
   - [13.7](#variables--linebreak) Avoid linebreaks before or after `=` in an assignment.
 If your assignment violates [`max-len`](https://eslint.org/docs/rules/max-len.html), surround the value in parens. eslint [`operator-linebreak`](https://eslint.org/docs/rules/operator-linebreak.html).

-    > Why?
+    > 为什么?
 Linebreaks surrounding `=` can obfuscate the value of an assignment.

     ```javascript
     // bad